-(lambda (y) y)
+((lambda (x) (lambda (y) x)) y)

-which is wrong!
+If we perform naïve beta-reduction replacing all free occurrences of x in by y, we get which is wrong!
 The occurrence of y in [x := y] is free.
 Presumably, it is bound somewhere in the context surrounding